mohlcyber/OpenDXL-ATD-Infoblox/README.md

 # OpenDXL-ATD-Infoblox
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This integration is focusing on the automated threat response with McAfee ATD, OpenDXL and Infobox.
+This integration is focusing on the automated threat response with McAfee ATD, OpenDXL and Infoblox.
 McAfee Advanced Threat Defense (ATD) will produce local threat intelligence that will be pushed via DXL.
 An OpenDXL wrapper will subscribe and parse IP and URL indicators ATD produced and will automatically update Infoblox RPZ rules.

 ## Component Description